Thanks, Bruce!

 Kan Kulak – portraying Bali culture

-Portraying Dewi Sri, goddess of rice, Kan Kulak shows how all creatures and spirits are depending on her and linked to each other.
-All space surrounding us is full of spiritual energy and living spirits, therefor you will find in Bali art very often all space on the canvas or sheet of paper filled with creatures.
+Kan Kulak’s depiction of Dewi Sri, the goddess of rice, shows how all creatures and spirits depend on her and are connected to each other.
+In Balinese belief, all the space around us is full of spiritual energy and living spirits, so in Balinese art you will often find the whole space on the canvas or sheet of paper filled with creatures.

 Black & white drawing is an ancient art in Bali, using a bamboo stick to draw.
 Nowadays, graphit is used also.

-Kan Kulak is also head of community projects, designing and supervising production of sculptures like the huge bull sarcophagi for cremation ceremonies or creating a monster for Ogoh Ogoh parade in the night before Nyepi.
+Kan Kulak is also in charge of community projects, designing and supervising the production of sculptures such as the giant bull sarcophagi for cremation ceremonies or the creation of a monster for the Ogoh Ogoh parade on the eve of Nyepi.

-Above: Ogoh Ogoh designed by Kan Kulak, collaborating with artist friend Epong and other community members of his Banjar in Peliatan.
+Above: Ogoh Ogoh designed by Kan Kulak in collaboration with artist friend Epong and other community members from his banjar in Peliatan.

 Soon more on Bali art, Kan Kulak and his friends.